DUDULRX/roarm_web_app/README.md

 - Use the "Record Dataset” panels to record and replay the virtual angles.

-  - Button `News` to creat a new dataset.
+  - Button `News` — create new dataset.
-  - Button `Pause` to pause while recording.
+  - Button `Pause` — pause recording.
-  - Button `stop` to stop record and save dataset.
+  - Button `stop` — stop and save dataset.
-  - Button `Replay` to update the virtual angles by replaying dataset(options: In Keyboard Controls Panel to connect and control real robot arm).
+  - Button `Replay` — replay dataset to update virtual angles (can control real robot if connected).
+    - Button toggles to `Stop Replay` to stop playback.
-    - When click button `Replay`，it will turn into button `Stop Replay`，click it to stop update the virtual angles by replaying dataset.(Pay attention to safety when connecting real robotic arms，the robotic arm will suddenly return to the initial position of the record).
+    - Safety note: When stop replaying connected real robot arms, robotic arm may suddenly jump to recorded initial position.
   ![Image](https://github.com/user-attachments/assets/7ceecfa6-da58-4934-a202-d82d1a80aa24)

 ---